 If you, or a loved one, are injured in a crash as a pedestrian, call the experienced attorneys of Altizer Law, P.C.
-Bettina or Terri will meet with you, listen to your account of the accident, and assess whether you have a personal injury case against the driver of the vehicle that struck you.
+Bettina will meet with you, listen to your account of the accident, and assess whether you have a personal injury case against the driver of the vehicle that struck you.
 Criminal prosecution of the driver will be determined by the police and the criminal court.
 A personal injury case is a different matter.

 An important factor in Virginia personal injury cases is the question of contributory negligence.
 Under Virginia law, if you contributed in any way to the accident that resulted in your injuries, you are not entitled to a financial settlement.
 This factor will be evaluated by our experienced attorneys in our first meeting with you.
 We encourage every pedestrian injured in an accident to speak with us before evaluating this question on your own.
 We do not charge you for your initial consultation with our attorneys so you can talk with us without financial risk.

 Pedestrian-Involved Accident Statistics

 What were pedestrians doing when they were struck by a vehicle in 2015?

 What were vehicles doing when they struck a pedestrian?

 All data taken from 2015 Virginia Traffic Crash Facts, Department of Motor Vehicles, Virginia Highway Safety Office.